- Challenges & Solutions

 Grants of up to $40,000 are available to non-profit economic development or community development organizations that have existing workforce housing education and advocacy programs, or non-profit organizations whose primary mission is workforce housing education and advocacy.
 Organizations must be established for at least one year and dollar-for-dollar matching funds are required.
 Grant awards are based on a review of the work plan and the funding resources needed to fulfill the organization’s work plan.

-The Harvey Schwartz Housing Policy Education Fund provides individuals from the nonprofit and public sectors an opportunity to access training to improve their knowledge of and participation in housing policy issues statewide.
+The Harvey Schwartz Housing Policy Education Fund, which honors the former NHHFA board member’s commitment to public affairs, provides an opportunity to access training to improve knowledge of and participation in housing policy issues.
 Individuals employed by nonprofit organizations, as well as employees, appointed officials, and volunteers of county and municipal government, are eligible to receive up to $1,000 per event, per person.
 Applications are reviewed on a rolling basis.
-The award honors former NHHFA board member Harvey Schwartz's commitment and dedication to public affairs.